Hanukkah Kid Recipes

 Do your decorating while the chocolate is still warm as the decorations will be more likely to stick.
 Let it cool and allow them to set.
 Then turn them out of the cups and wrap them up in the foil as neatly as possible.
 If you’re feeling artistic, try to draw a face on one side and a menorah on the other.

-Food plays an important part around Hanukkah, and it’s possible to turn complex traditional meals such as challah or gelt into Hanukkah kid recipes that will get you and your child working together in the kitchen.
+Food plays an important part around Hanukkah, and it's possible to turn complex traditional meals such as Challah or Gelt into Hanukkah kid recipes that will get you and your child working together in the kitchen.
 When you’re getting your child involved in cooking, make sure that they have specific roles to do within the recipe and that you offer plenty of praise and support at all times.
 Cooking will be a large part of their religious life as they grow older, so you need to do all you can to make it a positive and exciting experience.

 Seasonal Cooking Activity